Total Liabilities: Definition & Calculation

 Are Total Liabilities the Same as Total Debt?

-The primary difference between a liability and debt is that liabilities are the total amount of financial obligations, not just a single one.
-In essence, debt is a type of subset of liabilities in general.
+The primary difference between a liability and debt is that liabilities are the total amount of financial obligations, while debt only represents outstanding loans.Ā

 Do Total Liabilities Include Non-Current Liabilities?